 |This Job is Ranked in|

-It's almost absurd how such a generic job name—social worker—could encapsulate the responsibilities of a group of professionals, but it does.
-In a very basic sense, these are the workers who try to improve the quality of life as it relates to a catch-all of messy social issues.
-On a granular level, those issues could include abuse, homelessness, poverty, discrimination, illness, and more.
-Children, family, and school social workers are concerned with the social and psychological functioning of kids and their families.
-Their daily responsibilities could range from the depressing, like removing a six-year-old from a foster home where she hasn’t received proper care, to the joyous, like finalizing the adoption of an 8-year-old who will be placed in the hands of a loving family.
+Whenever you hear about families living below the poverty line, children having a lack of nutritious food or reports of child abuse, a child and family social worker may come to the rescue.
+These are the professionals who try to improve the quality of life for children.
+Often this job deals with a range of messy social issues that could include abuse, homelessness, poverty, discrimination or illness.
+Child and family social workers are concerned with the social and psychological functioning of kids and their families.
+Daily responsibilities range from removing a 6-year-old from a foster home where she hasn’t received proper care to finalizing the adoption of an 8-year-old who will be placed in the hands of a loving family.

-The good news, if there is any to cipher from those scary statistics, is that there's ample job opportunity for people who feel a calling to help.
-According to the Bureau of Labor Statistics (BLS), there should be 19.7 percent employment growth for children, family, and school social workers between 2010 and 2020.
-That translates to approximately 58,200 new social work positions to fill.
+There’s ample job opportunity for people who feel a calling to help underprivileged children.
+The Bureau of Labor Statistics expects 15.1 percent employment growth for child and family social workers between 2012 and 2022.
+That translates to approximately 43,100 new social work positions to fill.

-The pay is alright, but not terrific, for social workers.
-The BLS reports that those who concentrate on children and family welfare made a median salary of $40,680 in 2011.
-The best-paid 10 percent in the field earned a little more than $70,000, while the lowest-paid made approximately $26,190.
-Keep in mind that the school system offers some of the best salaries for this position, but psychiatric and substance abuse hospitals also pay well.
+Social workers who specialize in children and family welfare made a median salary of $41,530 in 2012, according to the BLS.
+The best-paid 10 percent in the field earned $71,000, while the lowest-paid made approximately $26,720.
+The school system offers some of the best salaries for this position, but home health care services also pay well.
 The top-paying metropolitan areas include three cities in Connecticut: Waterbury, Danbury and New Haven.

-Mary Pender Greene, a licensed social worker and certified group psychotherapist, has worked in the profession for more than 38 years and interviewed as many as 700 social workers annually to find them placements.
-Aside from skills, credentials, and proper licensing, there are still other factors Pender Greene says she hopes to see in new hires.
+Mary Pender Greene, a licensed social worker and certified group psychotherapist, interviews social workers to find them placements.
+Aside from skills, credentials and proper licensing, Pender Greene says there are a variety of other factors she hopes to see in new hires.
 “If they tell me that they were in therapy, then that gives them extra brownie points with me,” she says, “because in order to be able to help others, you have to be willing and able to look at the things that need work within you and your own family.”